-- 56. (1) Where a constable has reasonable cause to believe that a child would otherwise suffer, or be likely to suffer, significant harm, he may- - (a) remove the child to suitable accommodation and keep him there; or - (b) take such steps as are reasonable to ensure that the child's removal from any hospital, or other place, in which he is then being accommodated is prevented, and such a child is referred to in this Ordinance as having been taken into police protection.
+- 56. (1) If a police officer has reasonable cause to believe that a child would otherwise suffer, or be likely to suffer, significant harm, he or she may- - (a) remove the child to suitable accommodation and keep him or her there; or - (b) take any steps that are reasonable to ensure that the child's removal from any hospital, or other place, in which the child is then being accommodated is prevented, and such a child is referred to in this Ordinance as having been taken into police protection.

-- (2) As soon as is reasonably practicable after taking a child into police protection, the constable concerned shall- - (a) inform the Department of the steps that have been, and are proposed to be, taken with respect to the child under this section, the reasons for taking them and the place at which he is being accommodated; - (b) inform the child (if he appears capable of understanding) of the steps that have been taken with respect to him under this section and the reasons for taking them, and of the further steps that may be taken with respect to him under this section; - (c) take such steps as are reasonably practicable to discover the wishes and feelings of the child; - (d) secure that the case is inquired into by an officer designated for the purposes of this section by the Chief of Police15 (a "designated officer"); and - (e) where the child was taken into police protection by being removed to accommodation which is not provided by or on behalf of the Department, secure that he is moved to accommodation which is so provided. - (3) As soon as is reasonably practicable after taking a child into police protection, the constable concerned shall take such steps as are reasonably practicable to inform- - (a) the parents of the child; - (b) every individual who is not a parent of his but who has parental responsibility for him; and - (c) any other person with whom he was living immediately before he was taken into police protection, of the steps that have been taken with respect to the child under this section and the reasons for taking them, and of the further steps that may be taken with respect to him under this section.
+- (2) As soon as is reasonably practicable after taking a child into police protection, the police officer concerned must- - (a) inform the Department of the steps that have been, and are proposed to be, taken with respect to the child under this section, the reasons for taking them and the place at which the child is being accommodated; - (b) inform the child (if he or she appears capable of understanding) of the steps that have been taken with respect to the child under this section and the reasons for taking them, and of the further steps that may be taken with respect to him or her under this section; - (c) take any steps that are reasonably practicable to discover the wishes and feelings of the child; - (d) secure that the case is inquired into by an officer designated for the purposes of this section by the Director of Police (a "designated officer"); and - (e) if the child was taken into police protection by being removed to accommodation which is not provided by or on behalf of the Department, secure that the child is moved to accommodation which is so provided. - (3) As soon as is reasonably practicable after taking a child into police protection, the police officer concerned must take any steps that are reasonably practicable to inform- - (a) the parents of the child; - (b) every individual who is not a parent of the child but who has parental responsibility for him or her; and - (c) any other person with whom the child was living immediately before he or she was taken into police protection, of the steps that have been taken with respect to the child under this section and the reasons for taking them, and of the further steps that may be taken with respect to the child under this section.

-- (4) On completing any inquiry under subsection (2)(d), the designated officer shall release the child from police protection unless he considers that there is still reasonable cause for believing that the child would suffer, or be likely to suffer, significant harm if released. - (5) No child may be kept in police protection for more than 72 hours. - (6) While a child is being kept in police protection, the designated officer may, after consultation with the Department, apply on behalf of the Department for an emergency protection order to be made under section 53 with respect to the child.
+- (4) On completing any inquiry under subsection (2)(d), the designated officer must release the child from police protection unless he or she considers that there is still reasonable cause for believing that the child would suffer, or be likely to suffer, significant harm if released. - (5) No child may be kept in police protection for more than 72 hours. - (6) While a child is being kept in police protection, the designated officer may, after consultation with the Department, apply on behalf of the Department for an emergency protection order to be made under section 53 with respect to the child.